gw-odw/odw-2021/setup.md

   or equivalently <br/>
   `python -m ipykernel install --user --name=igwn-py37`

-9. Start the jupyter notebook server <br/>
+9. Start the Jupyter notebook server <br/>
   `jupyter notebook` and select the kernel `igwn-py37` if this is not done by default.

 Troubleshooting: